-The Local Authority (LA) holds waiting lists for those children who are not offered a place, which is maintained by the school, and the parents ask for the child's name to be added to the waiting list.
+The Governors maintain a waiting lists for those children who are not offered a place, and the parents ask for the child's name to be added to the waiting list.
 The order of priority on the waiting list is the same as the list of criteria for over-subscription, and does not depend on the date on which an application is received.
 No account is taken of length of time on a waiting list.
-If you wish to be removed from the waiting list at any time you need to contact Buckinghamshire County Admissions.
+If you wish to be removed from the waiting list at any time you need to contact the Governors via the school.